Hambaiki/pavarit-website/README.md

 # Pavarit Personal Website

 This repository houses the source code for my personal website, [www.pavarit.net](https://www.pavarit.net).
 It is a modern, CMS-enabled platform designed to manage and showcase posts, projects, and updates dynamically.

+To check out the development preview of the website, head to [dev.pavarit.net](https://dev.pavarit.net).

 ## 🌟 Features